zjlucam/VisionAssistant/README.md

 # For the purposes of the study, a certain hash state of the BLIP-2 model was used to avoid a tokenisation error.

-# Load BLIP-2 processor and model
+# Load BLIP-2 processor and model with a fixed hash state
 processor = Blip2Processor.from_pretrained(
     "Salesforce/blip2-opt-2.7b",
     revision="51572668da0eb669e01a189dc22abe6088589a24"